 Update: The first new Red Line cars went into service in December 2020.
-To date, 12 new cars are available to be used in service.
-The schedule for the arrival of future cars is under ongoing evaluation and discussion with the manufacturer.
-Impacts from the COVID-19 pandemic and global supply chain delays have contributed to schedule disruptions.
+To date, 14 new cars are available to be used in service.
+The schedule for the arrival of new Red Line cars is anticipated to be completed in late 2027.